anonhostpi/DBPF.js/README.md

 - Source files:
   - `src/DBPF.ts` - The main library
   - `src/test.web.ts` - The script used by the interactive test environment

+## Building the Docs Locally

+To get the full set of docs locally, run either:
+- `npm run docs`: to build the typedoc documentation (./wiki)
+- `npm run test:pub`: to build the typedoc documentation and run docusaurus:serve (view the docs from your browser).
+  - _also runs some minor cleanup work before building with docusaurus_

+The full set of docs does not need to be built locally to be used or read.
+- The typedocs are sourced from the comments in the ./src files
+- The project docs are sourced from ./docs.

+There are no other documentation sources in this repo other than this README and the LICENSE.